VerifiedarXiv:2005.1416520 min

 The full model has 96 layers, a width of 12,288, and 96 attention heads of dimension 128.
 Its training cost, from the paper's own accounting, was about 3,640 petaflop/s-days (one petaflop/s-day is a day of computing at 101510^{15} operations per second), which is roughly 3.1×10233.1\times 10^{23} floating-point operations.
 That figure has a clean back-of-envelope form: training takes about 66 flops per parameter per token,

 where NN is parameters and DD is training tokens.
 The factor of 6 is 2 for the multiply-and-add in the forward pass times a factor of 3 for the backward pass.
-One detail the paper flags about its own data: the 300 billion training tokens were not sampled in proportion to corpus size.
+The paper also flags a quirk of its own data: the 300 billion training tokens were not sampled in proportion to corpus size.
 Higher-quality sources were upweighted, so filtered Common Crawl (410 billion tokens) was seen less than once on average while Wikipedia (3 billion tokens) was seen about 3.4 times.

 In the few-shot setting the full 175B model gets 100% on 2-digit addition, 98.9% on 2-digit subtraction, and 80.4% on 3-digit addition.
 Accuracy falls as the digits grow (about 25 to 27% on 4-digit, 9 to 10% on 5-digit) and 2-digit multiplication sits at 29.2%.
 None of this is memorization: they searched the training set for the test problems and found matches for under 1% of them, and the model's wrong answers look like arithmetic slips, such as forgetting to carry a 1.